Izuho/senior-thesis/README.md

 # senior-thesis

 This code is for IBM Quantum devices.
+You implement this code on *IBM Quantum Lab*.

 If you want to implement this code, change the below code for your access.